syndesisio/syndesis/design-proposals/003-credentials.md

 ## Discussion

 The idea of credential provider is to encapsulate managing specifics of 3rd party SaaS credentials.
 Currently credentials are represented by connection properties that are marked as secret.
 This proposes an abstraction over existing connection properties with the ability to implement specific functionality for getting credentials such as OAuth tokens from 3rd party SaaS solutions.
-As such existing connection properties and their persistance as k8s secrets would remain the same, the UI would also have the choice of either managing the connection properties in the same way as it is currently done or can call into credentials provider implementation, specific to each SaaS solution, that would *apply* credentials to connection properties on the backend.
+As such existing connection properties and their persistence as k8s secrets would remain the same, the UI would also have the choice of either managing the connection properties in the same way as it is currently done or can call into credentials provider implementation, specific to each SaaS solution, that would *apply* credentials to connection properties on the backend.
 Each 3rd party SaaS can have slightly different OAuth flow which mandates the need for credential provider, a plug in, possibly shipped as a separate artifact and discovered at runtime, mounted at `/api/{version}/credentials/{connector}` to facilitate the OAuth flow and manage (i.e. *apply*) the resulting credentials.
 Considering that OAuth requires per-user and per-application secrets, there is a need for system (Syndesis owned) and user (citizen user owned) credentials.
 Melding of those would be also responsibility of credential provider.
 Management of user and system credentials is also performed by credential provider, for instance initial setup of system credentials or refresh of user credentials.